Madhan-I/100DaysofCloud/README.md

 - I started on searching cloud related learnings, webinars, challenges and I eventually ended up where I want to be, The “100DaysofCloud” community.
 I have never seen a community like this before, which has extra ordinary people and who are too helpful to groom my knowledge.

-- I am positive that, I will gain more knowledge with the help from this community.
+- I am positive that, I will gain more knowledge help from this community.

 - As of now, I am in top 70 among 54639 participants in CloudDevJam Challenge by Google and Techgig.